 Editor's note: Potential attacks by fake broadcast information are to be checked by SA3.

 Depending on solution selected for Key Issue #2, PLMN A's NG-RAN cells are configured for broadcasting "disaster roaming PLMN list" using O&M or by the AMFs of PLMN A.

-Editor's note: it is FFS whether the content of the "disaster roaming PLMN list" is influenced by conclusions for Key Issue #7: Prevention of signalling overload in PLMNs without Disaster Condition.